Clinical UM Guideline

 |Subject:||External (Portable) Continuous Insulin Infusion Pump|

 An external insulin infusion pump is a programmable, battery-powered mechanical syringe/reservoir device controlled by a micro-computer to provide continuous subcutaneous insulin infusion (CSII) in individuals with diabetes mellitus.
-Typically, the syringe has a two-three day insulin capacity and is connected to an infusion set attached to a small needle or cannula which the individual inserts into the subcutaneous tissue.
-The syringe is activated by a battery operated pump programmed to deliver a steady "basal" amount of insulin and release a "bolus" dose at meals and at programmed intervals.
+Typically, the syringe has a two to three day insulin capacity and is connected to an infusion set attached to a small needle or cannula which is inserted into the subcutaneous tissue.
+The syringe and pump devices are battery operated and controlled by a small computer that is programmed to deliver a steady "basal" amount of insulin.
+Pumps may also release a "bolus" dose at meals and at programmed intervals.
 The purpose of the insulin pump is to provide an accurate, continuous, controlled delivery of insulin which can be regulated by the user to achieve intensive glucose control objectives and to prevent the metabolic complications of hypoglycemia, hyperglycemia and diabetic ketoacidosis.
+Other more recently developed devices are not battery powered and rely on mechanical instillation of programmed basal and bolus insulin.
 This document addresses the medically necessary uses of these devices.

 Note: Please see the following document for information regarding implantable infusion pumps:

-Note: Please note that there are differences between the MiniMed Paradigm 522 and 722 model insulin pumps, the Guardian® REAL-Time Continuous Glucose Monitoring System and the MiniMed Paradigm® REAL-Time System, which incorporate both an insulin pump and continuous interstitial glucose monitoring devices.
+Note: Please note that there are differences between the MiniMed® Paradigm 522 and 722 model insulin pumps, the Guardian® REAL-Time Continuous Glucose Monitoring System, MiniMed® 530G, the MiniMed® Paradigm® REAL-Time System, and the MiniMed Paradigm Revel™ Insulin Pump, which incorporate both an insulin pump and continuous interstitial glucose monitoring devices.
 See the information below for more complete descriptions of these devices.

 External insulin pumps (with or without wireless communication capability) are considered medically necessary for individuals with diabetes in any of the following groups:

-Use of a disposable external insulin pump with wireless communication capability to a hand-held control unit (e.g., OmniPod®) is an acceptable alternative to a standard insulin infusion pump and considered medically necessary when the criteria above have been met.
+Use of a disposable external insulin pump with wireless communication capability to a hand-held control unit (for example, OmniPod®) is an acceptable alternative to a standard insulin infusion pump and considered medically necessary when the criteria above have been met.

 Refills for medically necessary disposable external insulin pumps are considered medically necessary.